hokageCodes/aprilzeronine/README.md

 - Added footer socials and Newsletter input (News letter isn't functional yet)
 - Added Payment and copyright UI
 - Responsive Footer

+### Location Detection
+- Used [THIS API](https://ipregistry.co/) for location detection on the site.
+Whatever country a user is visiting the site from is going to show accordingly.